Astral-Lab/D2SymbolTracker/README.md

 > looked much different then, if you are interested in having a look here's a link to how it looked: <insert old link here>.
 Also, I had only been learning WebDevelopment > for about a month when I released it, so as you can imagine the UI did not look great.

 ### On Symbol Tracker there's a section called '[REDACTED]', what is this?
 > Considering the past two raids (Vow of The Disciple and King's Fall) have both contained an almost identical way of obtaing a secret Deep Sight chest.
 > It seemed logical to implment a section for the Lightfall raid, as it is incredbily likely it will have something similar.
 Escpecially now as crafting is becoming a
 > more integral part of Destiny.

 ### I hear you, but the Lightfall raid is not out yet, why show it on the website?
 > This definately took some consideration, as I only wanted to show relevant information.
-The idea to keep the Lightfall section for the live release actually came from me wanting to use transition animation (one that plays between page loads),
+The idea to keep the Lightfall section for the live release actually came from me wanting to use an awesome transition animation I created.
+Ultimately I decided against using it though, due to it potentially being annoying for the user.

  ### What's the coffee cup logo at the bottom of Symbol Tracker?
  > As you can imagine, developing this website took a great deal of time and I will continue to update this site for as long as Destiny 2 recieves new raids, so I